laufo91/Backward-bifurcation/README.md

 ```

 Rembember, if all calcultions are perfect, the determinat sholud be $0$.
-6. Determine the autovetor fos left and right associated to autovalue $0$
+6. Determine the autovetor for left and right associated to autovalue $0$
 ```python
 v=Z.left_eigenvects()[0][2][0]
 w=Z.eigenvects()[0][2][0]